pgioun/algorithms/binary_search/README.md

 When the list size is doubled to `2n`, the maximum number of steps required becomes `log2(2n)`, which simplifies to `log2(n) + 1`.

+### Input Validation and Error Handling (binary_serach_v2.py)

+The `binary_search` function includes input validation to ensure that the input arguments are of the correct types.
+Specifically:
+- The input list (`lst`) must be of type `list`, and all its elements must be of type `int`.
+- The target value (`target`) must be of type `int`.

+If the inputs do not meet these criteria, the function raises a `ValueError` with an appropriate error message.
+This helps catch invalid inputs and provides clear feedback about the issue.

 ## Usage

 To use the binary search script: